Paylo.one · Pilot

 Diary

-A private thinking space for reflections, decisions, and rationale, captured in text or voice.
+Capture the context behind your day, so important thinking is not lost.
+A private space for reflections, decisions, and rationale, in text or voice.

 Why it matters